OfficeDev/Microsoft-Teams-Samples/samples/msgext-action-quickstart/js/README.md

 	- While registering the bot, use `https://<your_ngrok_url>/api/messages` as the messaging endpoint.

     > NOTE: When you create your app registration, you will create an App ID and App password - make sure you keep these for later.
-**NOTE:** When you create app registration, you will create an App ID and App password - make sure you keep these for later.

 3. Setup NGROK
   - Run ngrok - point to port 3978